marinapapap/CV/README.md

 ## Hobbies

-As a creative individual that has a variety of skills in the visual arts, to a proffesional standard, I have often taken an interest in the social media presence of the companies I have worked for.
+As a creative individual that has a variety of skills in the visual arts, to a professional standard, I have often taken an interest in the social media presence of the companies I have worked for.
+I also enjoy making videos for leisure - you can see some of my work on instagram (my handle is @marinapapap).